Stronger than sarcoma: Tulsa firefighter remains in high spirits amid rare cancer battle

 Harrison Moseby was diagnosed with high-grade epithelioid sarcoma, or ES, in March 2022, and is continuing to receive ongoing medical care for his condition, which has intensified over the last year.

-The 25-year-old Owasso native and his wife, Mallory Moseby, of Collinsville, are learning to adjust to new challenges, all while raising their 5-month-old daughter, Kollyns, and their newborn daughter, Gracelee.
+The 25-year-old Owasso native and his wife, Mallory Moseby, of Collinsville, are learning to adjust to new challenges, all while raising their 18-month-old daughter, Kollyns, and their newborn daughter, Gracelee.

 “It’s completely changed our lives, our daily living, and doctors’ appointments and work life, … everything,” Harrison said.
 “Between coordinating our schedule and our kids, it’s added a level of difficulty there for sure.”